ThibaultFillion/strengths/documentation/engines.rst

     engine = engine
     )

-while the simulate function takes an engine as well as script parameters
+While the simulate function takes an engine as well as script parameters:

 .. code:: python

   system = load_rdsystem("system.json")
   engine = MyEngine()

-  output = simulate_script(
+  output = simulate(
     system = system,
     t_sample = [1,10,100],
     time_step = 0.001,
     engine = engine
     )

-Engine implementations installed with strengths
+Engine implementations installed with Strengths
 -----------------------------------------------

-All engines implement diffusion using the method described by David Bernstein [1].
+All the engines implement diffusion using the method described by David Bernstein [1].

-Strengths come with an efficient engines implementing 4 different methods, all relying on a shared library compiled from C++ code :
+Strengths come with 4 engines implementing different methods, relying on a shared library compiled from C++.
+Those can be instantiated using the four following methods, from the engine_collection submodule, which are directly imported with ``import strengths``:

 * strenghts.engine_collection.euler_engine(), implementing an Euler method with a static time step
 * strenghts.engine_collection.euler_adapt_engine(), implementing an Euler method with an adaptative time step
 * strenghts.engine_collection.gillespie_engine(), implementing the Gillespie algorithm [3]
 * strenghts.engine_collection.tauleap_engine(), implementing the tau leap approximation to the Gillespie algorithm [2]

-and one proof-of-concept engine :

-* strengths.kineticsengine.KineticsRDEngine, implementing an Euler Method approach using the strengths.kinetics module.
-  This engine is inefficient, but can be used as a reference to develop other, more efficient, engines.

 References
 ----------